-A new documentary co-produced by the League and Twin Cities Public Television (TPT) highlights the green leadership of cities.
+A documentary co-produced by the League and Twin Cities Public Television (TPT) highlights the green leadership of cities.
 “Green Cities: Leading The Way” focuses on the efforts of four Minnesota cities—Barnesville, Elk River, Minneapolis, and New Ulm.
-The League has sent DVDs of the documentary to cities.
+The League sent DVDs of the documentary to member cities.

 The cities in the League-TPT documentary are true leaders in the realm of sustainability and smart energy use.
 However, they aren't the only cities that are doing remarkable things for our environment.
 More than 25 cities submitted information to be considered for the documentary.

 Sustainability was also a focus of the League's 2008 State of the Cities Report, which reveals that 58 percent of responding Minnesota cities have implemented at least one initiative to increase their energy efficiency.

 The motivations for “going green” are many.
 Common goals include:

 LMC policy analysis staff members provide analysis, research, and reporting on a variety of issues and trends affecting cities.
 They are available to answer your questions or to direct you to additional resources.

 (651) 281-1245 or (800) 925-1122

 The League-TPT produced documentary "Green Cities: Leading the Way" is available for purchase on DVD.
 The 30-minute program highlights the green leadership of cities with specific examples.